 |12: 30 p.m.||11:30 a.m.||College of Liberal Arts and Education

-- A May or August 2019 graduate who did not participate in a prior ceremony
+- A recent graduate who did not participate in a prior ceremony

-- A degree candidate who expects to complete all degree requirements including internships or student teaching at the end of the Fall 2019 semester
+- A degree candidate who expects to complete all degree requirements including internships or student teaching at the end of the current semester

 Exceptions to these requirements are considered for extraordinary circumstances, and subject to space availability.
 Please see the Commencement Petition to Walk Early form for details regarding exceptions.